Manikanta-7342/PG-Management-System/README.md

-# HotePayant/PG Management System-Web Development(Front End)
+# HotePayant/PG Management System-Web Development
 In HotePayant project we use HTML,CSS and JavaScript.
 It has two modules:-

 1.PG Owner Module